seglo/grunt-connect-prism/README.md

 If a matching response is not found then prism will return a 404.
 Prism will also create a mock during a 404.
 This is useful when you want to mock API endpoints that may not exist yet.
 To avoid having the subsequent request from returning the generated empty mock, the file has a .404 extension.
 To use the mock, populate it with the appropriate values and remove the .404 extension.
 This feature was contributed by [Miloš Mošovský](https://github.com/MilosMosovsky).

+#### Mock & Record

+As its name implies this operation will mock and record.
+This mode will first attempt to load a mock if one exists.
+If a mock does not exist it will then proxy the request and record the response instead of returning a 404.

 #### Proxy

-And finally, prism supports simple proxying in much the same way as the [grunt-connect-prism](https://github.com/drewzboto/grunt-connect-proxy) plugin works.
+And finally, prism supports simple proxying in much the same way as the [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy) plugin works.
 In fact, this plugin is heavily inspired by that project.
 While in proxy mode, listening events for recording and mocking are disabled.

 ### Adapting the "connect" task